 The Bulshoek Weir was constructed across the Olifants River about 26 km downstream of Clanwilliam town.
-The weir, with a capacity of 5.754 million m3, together with a system of unlined canals, comprised the irrigation scheme for 8 500 ha of land along the Olifants River,

-Van Rhynsdorp District, which was completed in 1923.
+The weir, with a capacity of 5.754 million m3 (reduced to a current capacity of 4.2 million m3 due to siltation) together with a system of unlined canals, comprised the irrigation scheme for 9 510 ha of land along the Olifants River, Van Rhynsdorp District, which was completed in 1923.
 The weir's catchment area is 2 679 km2 in extent.

-The Bulshoek Weir, completed in 1920, is a stone-masonry gravity structure (Figure 3.6).
+The Bulshoek Weir, completed in 1920, is a stone-masonry gravity structure (Figure 3.7).
 A series of connected arches and buttresses supporting a bridge deck and a gantry for the spillway gate hoists make up the dam wall.
 Sixteen gates are positioned between the buttresses on top of the ogee-shaped crests.

 The dam is operated at close to its full supply capacity to divert water into the irrigation canal.
-Seepage through and under the Bulshoek Weir is pumped back into the canal supplying water to the LORWUA during dry periods.
+Seepage through and under the Bulshoek Weir is pumped back into the canal, supplying water to the LORWUA, during dry periods.